UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Workshops/IntroLinux.md

 ## Introduction

-During the class we will introduce you to the version control software, Git, and the collaboration website Github.
-The material comes from [Software Carpentry](http://software-carpentry.org).
-The group's mission is to help scientists and engineers get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.
-Their hands-on workshops cover basic concepts and tools, including program design, version control, data management, and task automation.
-Participants will be encouraged to help one another and to apply what they have learned to their own research problems.
+This course covers how to best exploit the bash shell for both interactive work and batch jobs, moving & simple manipulation of data, as well very short introductions to programming in bash, Perl, and R. This is not computer science; this is a driver’s license.

-**Who:** The course is aimed at undergraduate computer science students. **You don't need to have any previous knowledge of the tools that will be presented at the workshop.**
+**Who:** This course is for researchers who have never used Linux and/or a computer cluster and introduces concepts and best practices for both. **You don't need to have any previous knowledge of the tools that will be presented at the workshop.**

 **Requirements:** Participants must bring a laptop with a few specific software packages installed (see [Pre-Workshop Instructions](#Instructions)).

-**Prerequisites:** Intro to R is recommended.
+**Prerequisites:** Basic programming experience.

-**Contact**: Please mail [person@uci.edu](mailto:person@uci.edu) for more information.
+**Contact**: Please mail [hjmangalam@gmail.com](mailto:hjmangalam@gmail.com) for more information.

 * * *